 Have there been recent storms in your area?

 If you look around and see that a few of your neighbors are getting new roofs after recent storms, it’s more than likely that you have damage to your roof as well.
 Talk to your neighbors and see if they had an Insurance adjuster come out to their home.
-If so, kindly ask your neighbor what kind of damage was done to their roof.
+If so, kindly ask your neighbor what kind of damage was done.

 Do you have cracked or missing shingles?

 Most people ask if a few missing shingles or cracked shingles is really a problem.
 The answer is yes.
-If your shingles are cracked or missing the underlayment of your roof is subject to the weather.
-This can lead to a leaky roof and interior damage as well.
+If your shingles are cracked or missing then the underlayment is subject to the weather.
+This can lead to a leaky ceiling and interior damage as well.

 Do you have dark streaks or moss on your roof?

-If you have moss on your roof you will need to get it replaced quickly.
+If you have moss, you will need to get it replaced quickly.
 Moss can greatly damage the integrity of your roof.
 Moss is most commonly found in areas that are damp and shady.
-Depending on how long the moss has been growing you might have to replace your roof.
+Depending on how long the moss has been growing you might have to replace the whole thing.
 You can clean the moss with a 50-50 bleach to water solution according to The Asphalt Roofing Manufacturers Association.
 DO NOT use a power washer on your roof.
 This will damage the shingles and possibly void any warranty you might have.